What is the worship service like?

 The membership of the First Baptist Church reached 700 in 1932.
 An addition was added to provide an assembly room on the first floor with classrooms and offices on the second floor.

 A large group of members, who lived in Wilmington, were released from their membership in 1956 to help form the Wilmington Baptist Church.

 The Reading Baptist Day School, housed in a wing of the building, has been providing nursery school care for preschoolers since 1961.

 Long term pastor Dr. David W. Reid arrived to serve First Baptist Church during the infamous "Blizzard of '78'".
+During Dr. Reid’s tenure, Dr. Lorrie Comeford came to First Baptist Church as a mentored ministry student in 2005.
+The church hired Dr. Comeford as an assistant pastor in 2008 and ordained her to the gospel ministry in 2009.
 After nearly 38 years of service, Dr. Reid retired in June 2016.
 The church subsequently conferred upon Dr. Reid the honorary title, Pastor Emeritus.
-At this writing, the front entrance of the church's Narthex is being renovated in honor of Dr. Reid's many years of dedicated service to First Baptist Church.
+In the fall of 2017 the front entrance of the church's Narthex was renovated in honor of Dr. Reid's many years of dedicated service to First Baptist Church.